-- Social distancing guidelines will be followed.
+- Social distancing guidelines.

-- Flexible work arrangements (teleworking, etc.) will be implemented.
+- Flexible work arrangements (teleworking, etc.).

 - Remote Work: Those who can work remotely to fulfill some or all of their work responsibilities may continue to do so to reduce the number of individuals on campus and the potential spread of the COVID-19 virus.
 These arrangements, which should be approved by the immediate supervisor, can be conducted on a full or partial day/week schedule.